axel-springer-kugawana/iwb_serenity/docs/css/components/forms.md

 Declare text inputs with the `input--text` class.

-An input text can be disabled adding the attribute `disabled="disabled"` to the input.
+An input text can be disabled by adding the attribute `disabled="disabled"` to the input.

 <div class="sd-example">
     <div class="field">